Yejashi/obsidianNotes/Research/LLVM/Clang/Pass Manager and Analysis Manager.md

 However, since a transformation Pass might change the IR, some cached analysis data, which was previously collected, might be outdated after running that Pass

+ To solve these challenges, in addition to PassManager, LLVM has also created AnalysisManager to manage everything related to program analysis.